Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 - If no:  Try to predict the authors' gender from their first name by using Natural Language Toolkit
 - Summarise the findings

-## 5. Result
+## 6. Result
 - There are 982 books published in 2021 within "Nature History" category.
 - I retrieved the author gender of~ 32% of these books from VIAF page.
 - For the remaining ~68% of the books/authors I used Natural Language Processing to predict their gender from their first names.
 - This method couldn't define gender of 15% of the authors .
-- The results show (excluding the undetermined authors) that 6 out of 10 natural history books that were published after 2021 are written by male authors.
+- The results show (excluding the undetermined authors) that 6 out of 10 natural history books that were published during 2021 are written by male authors.

 However it's difficult to fully rely on these results.
 There are numerous things to improve in this project besides finding a database with broader gender identities.
 These are:
 - Re-consider the use of VIAF database.
 Just to find gender data for ~30% of the authors the project processing time increases dramatically.